ericdrowell/ElGrapho/README.md

 let graph = new ElGrapho({
   container: document.getElementById('container'),
-  model: ElGrapho.models.Cluster(model),
+  model: ElGrapho.layouts.Hairball(model)
-  arrows: true
 });
 ```

-The Cluster model clusters nodes by group.
-If a single group is used for all of the nodes, ElGrapho will generate a single centered cluster.
-If there are several groups used, ElGrapho will render distinct clusters.
-Because Cluster models can be generated in ```O(n)``` time, i.e. linear time, they are very fast to construct compared to other models such as force directed graphs which are polynomial in time.
+The ```Hairball``` layout is an excellent alternative to ```ForceDirected``` layouts when the number of nodes is very high, for example in the millions.
+This is because it runs in O(n) time, i.e. linear time.
+Essentially, nodes with lots of edges are forced towards the center, and nodes with few edges are pushed out to the perimeter, creating a hairball effect.

-#### Ring Model
+#### Cluster Layout

 ```
 let model = {